unfoldingWord/door43-enqueue-job-test/README.md

 Use `make composeEnqueueRedis` as above.
 The door43_job_handler also needs to be running.
-Use a command like `curl -v http://127.0.0.1:8080/ -d @<path-to>/payload.json --header "Content-Type: application/json" --header "X-Gogs-Event: push"` to queue a job, and if successful, you should receive a JSON response.
+Use a command like `curl -v http://127.0.0.1:8080/ -d @<path-to>/payload.json --header "Content-Type: application/json" --header "X-Gitea-Event: push"` to queue a job, and if successful, you should receive a JSON response.

 ## Deployment